lolerskatez/tiny11builder-legacy/README.md

 ```powershell
 C:/path/to/your/tiny11/script.ps1 -ISO <letter> -SCRATCH <letter>
 ```
+> For the legacy installer format, you can add the `-Legacy` parameter or select it interactively during the script execution.
-> You can see of the script by running the `get-help` command.
+> You can see full details of the script by running the `get-help` command.

 6. Select the drive letter where the image is mounted (only the letter, no colon (:))
-7. Select the SKU that you want the image to be based.
+7. Select the SKU that you want the image to be based on.
+8. Choose between modern (Windows 11 style) or legacy (Windows 10 style) installer.
-8. Sit back and relax :)
+9. Sit back and relax :)
-9. When the image is completed, you will see it in the folder where the script was extracted, with the name tiny11.iso
+10. When the image is completed, you will see it in the folder where the script was extracted, with the name `tiny11.iso` (for modern installer) or `tiny11_legacy.iso` (for legacy installer)

 ---